aszucs/cobra_task_v1/README.md

 - **outcome measure 1 – point stealing (rivalry)**: at the beginning of each trial, participants can choose to steal points from their next opponent to increase their own chances of victory.
 - **outcome measure 2 – rank buying (admiration-seeking)**: at the end of each trial, participants can pay for boosters that improve their rank in the competition’s global league table.

+For a detailed description of the task, see the following article (for any questions regarding the task, please contact the corresponding author, Anna Szücs):
+➔ Szücs A, Szanto K, Adalbert J, Wright AG, Clark L, Dombrovski AY.
+Status, rivalry and admiration-seeking in narcissism and depression: A behavioral study.
+PloS one.
+2020 Dec 3;15(12):e0243588.
+DOI: https://doi.org/10.1371/journal.pone.0243588

 ## Software requirements:
 Please, note that this game is designed to work on Windows computers and tablets, the code may need adaptations to run on Mac OS or GNU Linux.
 You need to have MATLAB (version 2013 or older) installed, as well as Python 2.7 installed under C:\python27 (default installation folder).